Head of Household Filing Status

 Is a HOH someone who dates everyone but you?
 Something Santa Claus says three times?
 Is it a river named after a Native American tribe?
 How about an expression commonly used after "Heave?"

-might be all of those things... but the HOH we're talking about is a .
-It's a great tax return Head of Household filing status that can pay off when you e-File your tax return as it has a higher standard deduction and can help you qualify for more tax savings.
+It might be all of those things... but the HOH we're talking about is a head of household.
+It's a great tax return filing status that can pay off when you e-file your tax return as it has a higher standard deduction and can help you qualify for more tax savings.

-Attention: Compared to the single filing status, the Head of Household filing status will get taxpayers get lower tax rates and a higher standard deduction, plus qualify more easily for tax credits.
-Many singles with dependents qualify as Heads of Household - use this free DEPENDucator to see who you can claim on your 2020 Return.
-Additionally, other unmarried people and, with some exception, legally married people with dependents might qualify as Head of Household.
-Generally, however, to qualify to file or e-File as a Head of Household, you have to be unmarried and you have to support a dependent or qualifying relative.
+Attention: Compared to the single filing status, the head of household filing status will get you lower tax rates and a higher standard deduction.
+It will also help you qualify more easily for tax credits.
+Many singles with dependents qualify as heads of household - use this free DEPENDucator to see who you can claim on your return.
+Additionally, other unmarried people and, with some exception, legally married people with dependents might qualify as head of household.
+Generally, to qualify to file as a head of household, you have to be unmarried and you have to support a dependent or qualifying relative.
 To find out the best filing status for you, calculate your refund or balance due by using our free tax refund calculator.

 If you live apart from your spouse and meet certain requirements - even if you aren't divorced or legally separated - you might file as head of household.
-In the case you qualify as HOH instead of as married filing separately, your standard deduction will be higher.
-Also, your tax may be lower, and you may be able to claim the earned income credit.
+In the case you qualify as HOH instead of as married filing separately, your standard deduction will be higher, your tax may be lower, and you may be able to claim the Earned Income Credit.

-how to file as Head of Household and see detailed requirements to file as HOH; see more details on IRS filing statuses.
+Find out how to file as head of household and see detailed requirements to file as HOH; see more details on IRS filing statuses.